Testaments by Resident Artists

 Pay Residency Fee Here:

-Single bedroom cottages are complete with WiFi, window AC, good cell phone reception, fully equipped kitchen, full bathroom, workroom (some cottages have a wood-burning stove) and a covered porch with magnificent mountain, canyon and Temecula Valley views.
-One cottage includes a Steinway baby grand piano.
+Individual cottages are complete with WiFi, window AC, good cell phone reception, fully equipped kitchen, full bathroom, workspace, and a covered porch with magnificent mountain, canyon and Temecula Valley views.
+One cottage includes a Steinway baby grand piano and another has a Kimball baby grand.
 Hiking trails wind through the property.

 Dorland Invites residency requests from visual, literary (or other writing) and composing or performing artists.
 Residency stays may be as short as one week or as long as three months, based on requests and availability.
 Residency fees are $300 per week and $1,000 per four week period.
 Applications are reviewed monthly.